AdguardTeam/AdGuardHome/README.md

 It depends.

 "DNS sinkholing" is capable of blocking a big percentage of ads, but it lacks flexibility and power of traditional ad blockers.
 You can get a good impression about the difference between these methods by reading [this article](https://adguard.com/en/blog/adguard-vs-adaway-dns66/).
 It compares AdGuard for Android (a traditional ad blocker) to hosts-level ad blockers (which are almost identical to DNS-based blockers in their capabilities).

 However, this level of protection is enough for some users.
 Additionally, using a DNS-based blocker can help to block ads, tracking and analytics requests on other types of devices, such as SmartTVs, smart speakers or other kinds of IoT devices (on which you can't install tradtional ad blockers).

+**Known limitations**

+Here are some examples of what cannot be blocked by a DNS-level blocker:

+* YouTube, Twitch ads
+* Facebook, Twitter, Instagram sponsored posts

+Essentially, any advertising that shares a domain with content cannot be blocked by a DNS-level blocker.

+Is there a chance to handle this in the future?
+DNS will never be enough to do this.
+Our only option is to use a content blocking proxy like what we do in the standalone AdGuard applications.
+We're [going to bring](https://github.com/AdguardTeam/AdGuardHome/issues/1228) this feature support to AdGuard Home in the future.
+Unfortunately, even in this case, there still will be cases when this won't be enough or would require quite complicated configuration.

 <a id="how-to-build"></a>
 ## How to build from source